-- 10. The adverse analytical finding was received from the INRS on March 1, 2022.
-The Certificate of Analysis indicated the presence of GW501516. - 11.
-GW501516 is classified as a prohibited substance on the 2022 WADA Prohibited List. - 12.
+- 10. The adverse analytical finding was received from the INRS on March 4, 2022.
+The Certificate of Analysis indicated the presence of Methandienone and Methylphenidate. - 11.
+Methandienone is classified as a prohibited substance and Methylphenidate is classified as a specified substance on the 2022 WADA Prohibited List. - 12.
 On March 11, 2022, the CCES issued a Notification letter regarding the Athlete's adverse analytical finding. - 13.
-On April 4, 2022, the CCES issued a Notice of Charge formally asserting a violation against the Athlete for the presence and use of a prohibited substance.
+On April 4, 2022, the CCES issued a Notice of Charge formally asserting a violation against the Athlete for the presence and use of a prohibited and a specified substance.
 Within the Notice of Charge, the CCES also imposed a Provisional Suspension on the Athlete in accordance with CADP Rule 7.4.1. - 14.
-In accordance with CADP Rule 10.2.1, the standard sanction for an anti-doping violation involving the presence and use of a prohibited substance, is a four (4) year period of ineligibility.
+In accordance with CADP Rule 10.2.1, the standard sanction for an anti-doping violation involving the presence and use of a prohibited substance and a specified substance, is a four (4) year period of ineligibility.
 The CCES proposed the standard four (4) year sanction within its Notice of Charge of April 4, 2022.